tgen/bisbee/README.md

     - MutEx: mutually exclusive exons
     - *group*ExonInc: exon skip/inclusion with *group* having more inclusion
     - *group*IntronRet: intron retained/excluded with *group* having more retention
-  - group_higher: sample group with more of the isoform resulting in the sequence in the "mutPept" column
+  - group_higher: sample group with more of the isoform resulting in the sequence in the "altPept" column
   - aa_change_type: type of amino acid change relative to ensembl
     - Canonical: protein coding event with both isoforms are in ensembl
     - Novel: the splice event generates novel transcript and novel amino acid sequence